-Please note: the information below refers to the HGSE application for enrollment in the Ed.L.D., Ed.M., and C.A.S. programs.
+Please note that the information below refers to the HGSE application for the 2023-2024 academic year.

 Applicants are required to submit three recommendations using the online application system.
 Please note that we are unable to facilitate changing recommenders once you have entered them in the Recommendations section of your application.
 Please think carefully and thoughtfully about who you would like to serve as your recommenders before adding them to your application.